jchen0615/movie-search-app/README.md

 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
 Google Chrome is highly recommended.

+*Before running the application, please run **npm install** to install all necessary dependencies.

 ### Quick Introduction
 This web application is a personal project for the sole puporse of practicing React.
 It is in no way intended for any profit-making.
 Please feel free to leverage any code as you would like.